top of page

 We felt no desire to wash the dishes that were groping their soggy way out of the kitchen sink.

-Fruit flies billowed out in a flittering cloud as I lurched groggily over the dishes to espresso myself awake.
+Fruit flies billowed out of them in a flittering cloud as I lurched groggily over the dishes to espresso myself awake.

 - Drosophila Melanogaster -the fruit flies-

-their species name became a song I sang every morning with a side of jelly toast –
+their species name was a song I sang every morning with a side of jelly toast –

 I welcomed them,